What is a Sales Manager

 Don’t be blinded by your goals, keep them in mind while focusing on the sales process.

-There are so many things we can’t control each and every day.
+There are so many things we can’t control every day.
 Take control of the factors that you can.
 Work on perfecting each step of the sales process, not just a number you want to hit.

 It’s perfectly acceptable to set your own boundaries and not broadcast every decision you make, but when it comes to your goals and those of your team members you need to be transparent.